If you're wanting to save the most money but still have weekends full of adventures, you'll want to check out our most affordable ILP countries.

 All About Affording A Semester Abroad

 We’ve outlined a couple of pointers when it comes to picking a country, then highlighted our top three choices for volunteers looking to experience a semester abroad without spending too much.
-Luckily for you, we have affordable programs and countries spread around the globe, so you have choose a part of the world that's the best fit for you (and your wallet).
+Luckily for you, we have affordable programs and countries spread around the globe, so you can choose a part of the world that's the best fit for you (and your wallet).

 ILP has a couple different types of programs, and no matter which you choose all ILP program fees include the same things: like your flights, meals, housing, visa (if required), and some other huge perks.